niahmiah/mongoose-transact/README.md

 &nbsp;&nbsp;]
 }

+Additional info

+* You can mix and match the actions, to insert and remove, insert and update, etc.
-**You can also mix and match the operators, or modify more than 2 documents.**
+* You can modify more than 2 documents.
 &nbsp;
 &nbsp;